Fraudulent trading

 It’s important to note that vicarious liability is a complex area of law, and the specific circumstances of each case will determine whether a director can be held liable.
 If you are facing allegations of vicarious liability for fraudulent trading, it is strongly recommended to seek legal advice from a qualified lawyer.

-Our team, lead by Mr Hal Branch who has over 35 years of experience including in such cases, are experts in these matters.
-We have acted for numerous clients facing these issues and have done so on countless occasions.
-As a result we are ideally placed to represent you and to ensure that you obtain the best possible result.
+Our team have over 35 years of experience.
+We have acted for numerous clients facing these issues and can represent you to ensure that you obtain the best possible result.